8.2 Worked Case 1 — Medicare Outpatient

 Case Narrative (Fictional)

 Patient: Harold Vance, age 68, covered by Medicare Part B as primary; no secondary coverage on file.
-Annual Part B deductible has not yet been met this year.
+His annual Part B deductible has not yet been met this year.

 Provider: Dr. Lena Ortiz, a family-medicine physician who is a participating provider with Medicare and accepts assignment.